-Strategy: Renewal of Plagiarism Detection Software (Turnitin) Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Plagiarism Detection System Task Force

-Description: In August 2014, Turnitin (plagiarism detection Software Company utilized by the College) contacted the Center for Technology and Professional Development and indicated the College would not be able to purchase a departmental license and would now have to purchase a campus license based on the College's FTE according to the National Center for Education Statistics (http://nces.ed.gov/ipeds/datacenter!).
-The license increased from \$6,590 to \$10,315 (57%).
-After speaking with Lee Spaniol, Director of Information Systems and Services and with the Fall 2014 semester beginning, it was decided to pay the renewal fee for this academic year.
-A task force was created to determine if the cost of the software compared to the utilization of the software by Lake Land faculty warrants a campus license from Turnitin or if alternative plagiarism software at a lower cost could be found.
-The Plagiarism Detection System Task Force was created in the Spring of 2015.
-The charge of the task force was to:
+Strategy: Renewal of Plagiarism Detection Software (Turnitin) Unit Objective: A.1: Improve retention, persistence, and completion Requestor: Plagiarism Detection System Task Force ust 2014, Turnitin (plagiarism detection Software Company utilized by ted the Center for Technology and Professional Development and ge would not be able to purchase a departmental license and would now have to purcha se a campus license based on the College's FTE according to the National Center for Education Statistics (http://nces.ed.gov/ipeds/datacenter!).
+The license increased from \$6,5 ncreased from \$6,590 to S 10,315 (57%).
+After speaking with Lee Spaniol, Director of s and Services and with the Fall 2014 semester beginning, it was decided to pay the renewal fee for this academic year.
+A task force was created to etermine if the cost of the software compared to the utilization of the software by Lake faculty warrants a campus license from Turnitin or if alternative plagiarism software at be found.
+The Plagiarism Detection System Task Force was created in the Spring of 2015. the Spring of 2015.
+The charge of the task force was to: Gather information mation from campus constituencies and determine the need to continu